wp-plugins/cb-static/readme.md

 Tags: post, posts, admin, image, images, background, color, Hintergrund, Bild, Hintergrundbild, eigenes, eigener Requires at least: 3.8
-Tested up to: 4.2.2
+Tested up to: 4.2.3
 Stable tag: 0.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Contributors: OneMoreNerd

-Allows users to create a custom background on a per-post basis.
+Allows users to create a custom background on a per-post basis for posts, pages and product pages.

 == Description ==

 A plugin for allowing users to set a custom background on a per-post basis.
 This plugin hooks into the WordPress `custom-background` theme feature and overwrites the values on single post views if the post has been given a custom background.
-This plugin is inspired by Justin Tadlocks great plugin named Custom Background Extended. https://github.com/justintadlock/custom-background-extended So donations should take place at http://themehybrid.com/donate
-I just wanted to toy around with it and give it a fresh start.

 ### Features ###